Charley Farley Home Loans

 3. Manage your tax deductions wisely.
 We understand you want to maximize your deductions to minimize what you pay Uncle Sam.
 Just know when you get overly aggressive with your deductions, it’s going to cost you in a different way, by lowering the amount of loan you qualify for.
 Please consult a financial advisor for tax deductibility.

 We’ve been helping self-employed borrowers qualify for mortgages for more than 20 years.
-Contact us to get started with a pre-qualification.
-This is where we help you determine the following:
+We can help you determine the following:

 • What price range you can qualify for